RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Traditionally, ephemeral "UI state," like the content of a text input box, is treated as separate from "application state" like the list of tracks in a music collection.
 One reason for this is performance characteristics—it would be impractical to have a text input box depend on a network roundtrip, or even blocking on a disk write.

-With a fast database close at hand, this split doesn't necessarily need to exist.
+With a fast database close at hand, this split doesn't need to exist.
 What if we instead combined both "UI state" and "app state" into a single state management system?
 This unified approach would help with managing a reactive query system—if queries need to react to UI state, then the database needs to somehow be aware of that UI state.
 Such a system could also present a unified system model to a developer, e.g. allow them to view the entire state of a UI in a debugger.

 It would still be essential to configure state along various dimensions: persistence, sharing across users, etc.
 But in a unified system, these could just be lightweight checkboxes, not entirely different systems.